A review by Nalini Haynes

 Sulis’s twin brother, Kadar, falls in love with a Forsaken, the lowest caste of society; this particular Forsaken woman heads a faction of an underground freedom movement.
 The movement is planning an underground — or across desert — “railroad” to help Forsaken people flee the city before war breaks out.

-Desert Rising is a Pern-type story with factions, politics and creature-bonded privileged individuals.
+Desert Rising is a Pern-type story (the Pern series by Ann McCaffrey) with factions, politics and creature-bonded privileged individuals.
 I confess to enjoying these types of stories and, as I am personally under a cat’s paw, I love the feline companions.

 However, segments of the story fall into “telling” or exposition mode.
 Instead of building tension towards the climax by showing us the buildup of tension within the temple, gangs within factions bullying and even assaulting people in different factions, Grant tells us about it.
 These segments were potholes in the plot-road to the climax.

 Early on, Grant drops hints of a potential romance between Sulis and a chance-met stranger on the road to the temple.
 Later, Kadar is attracted to the Forsaken woman.
-I felt more could have been made of this romance and of the story-threads outside the temple, however, this seems intended as a subplot.
+I wanted more of this romance and of the story-threads outside the temple, however, this is a subplot.

 - Rating: 3 1/2 out of 5 stars